Bruce D. Fox

 Bruce grew up in Clinton, Tennessee.
 At home in the hills of rural East Tennessee, Bruce’s physical surroundings were humble, but he was rich in the love of his parents and family.
 From them, he learned the value of hard work, integrity, and fairness.

 Bruce attended college and law school at the University of Tennessee.
 Upon graduation from the University Of Tennessee College Of Law, Bruce left to study in England, at Cambridge University.
-Bruce completed an advanced law degree at Cambridge, and holds a LLB in International Law
+Bruce completed an advanced law degree at Cambridge, and holds a LLB in International Law.

-Bruce serves on the Executive Committee and the Board of the Tennessee Trial Lawyers Association.
-In 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, and 2016 he was named to the Mid-South Super Lawyers.
-In 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, and 2016 Knoxville’s Cityview Magazine named Bruce one of the area’s best lawyers in the areas of workers’ compensation, hospital litigation, nursing home neglect, auto accident, class action, personal injury and wrongful death.
+Bruce is a past president of the Tennessee Trial Lawyers Association and serves on the Board of the Tennessee Trial Lawyers Association.
+In 2007 to present he was named to the Mid-South Super Lawyers.
+In 2008 to present, Knoxville’s Cityview Magazine named Bruce one of the Top Attorneys in the areas of workers’ compensation, nursing home neglect, auto accident, motorcycle accident, class action, personal injury and wrongful death.